SACHSTech/oop-assignment-ParkerYang1/README.md

 *Insert Class Diagram here*

 ## Summary
 The system I decided to model was a restaurant.
-The user to welcomed into the restaurant where they have the option to personalize their own meal.
-At the end of the order, the user is required to re-enter the exact cost of the meal before leaving.
-Within this program, I have a variety of different getter methods that are used to obtain the information used to personalize the users meal.
+The user to welcomed into the restaurant where they are required to enter some personal information to register for a table.
+Once the user is seated, they have the option to personalize their noodle or rice meal.
+Once the order to complete, the user is required to re-enter the exact cost of the meal before leaving.
+To build this program, I created 8 different classes: Chef, Customer, Food, HibachiRestaurant, Human, Menu, Noodles, Rice.
+In this program, I have aggregation relationships that are between HibachiRestaurant - Noodles, HibachiRestaurant - Rice, HibachiRestaurant - Menu.
+I also included inheritance relationships that are between Human - Chef, Human - Customer, Food - Noodles, Food - Rice.